You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Well, SaaS businesses often utilize various onboarding techniques and demo sessions to introduce customers to their products.
 Here, it’s important to help users understand the ins and outs of your offerings so they find the actual value and stick with it.

 CES can be measured as a simple 0-10 or 0-100 metric.
 Simply ask your customers “On a scale of 0-10, how much effort did you put in while using our product/finding what you were looking for?”

 The easier it is the more likely your customers will be to stay and your reps will have less work to do (because of fewer contacts with customers).

 Support costs vs revenue

 Some people claim that your support center should be a profit center inside your company.
-Truth is your support center will always create costs instead of generating revenue.
+The truth is your support center will always create costs instead of generating revenue.
 And, that’s good.

 Keep in mind, that your customer service is a cost-generating machine that’s meant to generate revenue in a non-direct way.
 Yet, if you try to measure the revenue generated by customer service you’ll create a lot of mess and will discover a ton of vanity metrics that will blur the vision.

-By measuring how much you spent on customer service-related resources you can optimize these costs in relation to your overall revenue.
+By measuring how much you spent on customer service-related resources you can optimize these costs for your overall revenue.

 Of course, there’s no one answer to how much you should be spending on customer service.
 The lesser the better.